-Overall, even though there are yet no colonial settlements constructed on Beita lands, plans to appropriate Beita land for nearby colonial settlement bypass roads, the unimpeded construction of the illegal Evyatar colonial outpost and the coercive environments, as well as settler harassment and intimidation, continue.
+Overall, plans to appropriate Beita land for nearby settlement bypass roads, the unimpeded construction of the illegal Evyatar colonial outpost, the coercive environments to force transfer, as well as settler harassment and intimidation, continue.
 All the above examples highlight how Israel's colonial settlement enterprise impacts the lives of Palestinians, especially those who live in the vicinity of colonial settlements.
 For that, Palestinians residing in Beita endure water exploitation, settler violence, economic captivity, freedom of movement restrictions, limitations on their right to access health, education and employment, territorial and social fragmentation, and are ultimately denied the exercise of their right to self-determination and permanent sovereignty over national resources.

 The second pillar of the impact of Israel's settler-colonial project on Beita is related to Israel's systematic policies and practices of domination it maintains over the Palestinian people.
 The residents of Beita are a steadfast and persistent example of Palestinians who have relentlessly stood in the face of attempts to directly appropriate their land and efforts to intimidate them to induce their removal from their land.
 The defiance of the residents of Beita has been met by a machinery of violence and suppression.
-Attempts to appropriate Beita and the reciprocal resistance of Palestinians from therein, against Israel's heavy military suppression and resulting international law violations, will be explored in detail in the report.
-In particular, the report examines the latest attempt to colonise lands in Beita in May 2021 and its aftermath.
+Attempts to appropriate Beita and the reciprocal resistance of Palestinians therein, against Israel's heavy military suppression and resulting international law violations, will be explored in detail in the report.
+In particular, the report examines the latest attempt to colonise lands in Beita since May 2021 and its aftermath.

-Palestine Economic Policy Research Institute, 'A Reading of Selected Indicators from the Labor Market Based on Surveys of the Palestinian Central Bureau of Statistics' (2019) 48 Study in Arabic.
+56 Palestine Economic Policy Research Institute, 'A Reading of Selected Indicators from the Labor Market Based on Surveys of the Palestinian Central Bureau of Statistics' (2019) 48 Study in Arabic.